Litelok Core Plus 75cm wearable lock review: A Sold Secure diamond-rated bike lock for those travelling light

 You can trust Cycling Weekly.

 Traditionally, the best bicycle locks have been carried in pannier bags, backpacks or secured to the bike's frame.
-However, wearable locks offer commuters another option for those who prefer to travel light.
+However, wearable locks offer commuters another option for those who prefer to travel light with one of the best lightweight bike locks.

 The Litelok Core Plus is such a lock.
 It is designed to be worn around the waist while in transit and features a flexible strap that can be adjusted for size.
 Litelok isn't the only company that makes wearable bike locks; Hiplok, Squire, and Abus also offer similar products.